How To Find New Music On: Spotify, YouTube & Deezer

 Sadly, there are no community playlists to browse on Apple Music and Amazon Music, you need a direct link to someone's playlist on those.

-Also, you can apply what you learned here to any other platform that has public playlists.
+Also, you can apply what you learned here to any other platforms that have public playlists (like Tidal).

 Feel free to browse all my curated and frequently updated playlists.